Home / Services / Built-Up Roofing

 BUR Installation Process

-Proper BUR installation requires: appropriate insulation and cover board (same as single-ply systems), mechanically-fastened or adhered base sheet, ply sheets installed with proper asphalt application temperatures and coverage rates, flood coat at specified thickness, and gravel or cap sheet surfacing at proper coverage.
-Flashings at all penetrations must be detailed with compatible BUR flashing materials.
+Proper installation requires the right substrate prep, mechanically-fastened or fully-adhered base sheet, ply sheets installed at the correct asphalt application temperature and coverage rate, a flood coat at specified thickness, and surfacing at the correct coverage.
+Flashings at all penetrations — pipes, drains, HVAC curbs, parapets, expansion joints — must be detailed with BUR-compatible flashing materials, not generic single-ply flashing.

 When to Consider